WeirdMidas/SkySceneAddon/README.md

 ## ⭐ Features

+- Pure memory management optimization, it does not contain any other placebo or anything that current Androids no longer use or are deprecated or outdated
 - The module can avoid background interruption by modifying the memory management mechanism (lmk, psi), providing four optimized forms of these mechanisms that the user can choose when installing the module, as follows:
   - **lmkd psi**: Uses the psi form mentioned by Google, making it closer to a 'complete replacement for minfree' as Google tries to integrate it, lmkd psi comes with optimizations that allow it to become more accurate, even on devices with less memory, recognizing thresholds more accurately and respecting the user above all.
 PSI will work so that it will respect the user's multitasking as much as it can
   - **lmkd minfree**: Minfree will work like the classic minfree from old lmk, but with many more thresholds, and even watermark checking is included.
 As said, lmkd minfree will work in a way that it tries to keep the device out of OOM situations as much as possible, it is like a guard that does not let the client get into too much danger